-Blackboard is a web-based learning management system (LMS) designed to support fully online courses and supplement face-to-face courses.
+Blackboard is a web-based learning management system (LMS) designed to support fully online and hybrid courses and supplement face-to-face courses.
 Duquesne has been using Blackboard since 1998 for teaching and learning, program support, collaboration and research, and much more.
 Blackboard provides many types of tools and features to enhance teaching and learning efforts for faculty and students.

 Extending the capabilities of Blackboard are the following Blackboard Building Block partners available to students, faculty, and programs: